Layr-Labs/eigenlayer-contracts/docs/multichain/source/CrossChainRegistry.md

 * A generation reservation MUST exist for the `operatorSet`
 * The `maxStalenessPeriod` MUST be either:
   * 0 (special case allowing certificates to always be valid)
-  * Greater than or equal to the global minimum staleness period
+  * Greater than or equal to the table update cadence

 ### `addTransportDestinations`